Why Trying to Get 95+ on Google PageSpeed Insights for Your WordPress Site Will Drive You Mad!

 It scores your site from 0 to 100 points, with a score of 85 or above indicating a page is performing well.

 PageSpeed Insights measures who a page can be improved based on:

-- Time to above-the-fold load: Elapsed time form the moment a user requests a new page and to the moment the above-the-fold content is rendered by the browser.
+- Time to above-the-fold load: Elapsed time from the moment a user requests a new page and to the moment the above-the-fold content is rendered by the browser.